Nevue Fine Art Marketing

 4. Print at the Right Size

 Another important tip for creating high-quality archival prints is to print at the correct size.
 When printing giclee prints, it is essential to match the size of the print to the image’s resolution.
 For example, if you are using an image with a resolution of 300 dpi, you should print the image at a size of 300 dpi or smaller.
-Printing an image at a larger size will result in a print of lower quality.
+Printing an image at a larger size will result in a lower quality print.

 Troubleshooting Tips If Things Go Wrong